NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Figure 43.
 EP-Launch Step 2 of New Group Wizard.

 The next step is to review the simulations selected.
 Each combination of weather file and input file is initially shown.
 Each simulation is displayed as a single row.
 You may select a row and delete the simulation at this point.
-In addition, if additional simulations are desired, the “Add more simulations button” brings you back to the first step of the wizard to add more file.
+In addition, if additional simulations are desired, the "Add more simulations button" brings you back to the first step of the wizard to add more file.

 ![](AuxiliaryPrograms/media/image070.jpg)

 Figure 44.
 EP-Launch Step 3 of New Group Wizard.

 The next step of the wizard allows you to decide exactly where you want the output files located and what they should be named.
-For most people just trying to group their simulations and wanting the output files in the same directory as the input files, just select “Original Input File Locations”.
+For most people just trying to group their simulations and wanting the output files in the same directory as the input files, just select "Original Input File Locations".

 ![](AuxiliaryPrograms/media/image071.jpg)